 Finances & Money

-The official currency in the UK is the British Pound Sterling (GBPGreat British Pound (Sterling)), and is decimal based like the dollar, there are 100 pence in a pound.
+The official currency in the UK is the British Pound Sterling (GBP), and is decimal based like the dollar, there are 100 pence in a pound.
 The coins are 1p, 2p, 5p, 10p, 20p, 50p, £1, £2.
-The notes start at £5, £10, £20, and £50 pounds.
+The notes are in demonations of £5, £10, £20, and £50.
 You won’t often see the larger notes any more to combat loss to counterfeits.
+Thank goodness we haven't had to deal with the previous system of currency which was in place only just from the early seventies where there were 240 pennies to a pound (12p = one shilling).

 Coins